 - Use Bluebird metered taxis.
 They have an excellent reputation in Bali.

-- Ask the Driver to turn the meter on before leaving for your destination.
-Bluebird are the only taxi’s I travelled in, and we never had an issue with them turning on the meter.
+- Ask the driver to turn the meter on before leaving for your destination.
+Bluebirds are the only taxis I travelled in, and we never had an issue with them turning on the meter.

 Bali is a 24-hour hospital for medical treatments or emergencies.

 Telephone:(+62 361) 761263